Logan007/pucr/README.md

 - Inspired by the Wikipedi [article](https://en.wikipedia.org/wiki/Move-to-front_transform#Example), Move-to-Front received a _Second Line of Defence_. i.e. the index after which the LITerals are inserted (standard Move-to-Front always uses `0`) is parametrized.
 This is beneficial for repeating LITerals – those would get sorted below that certain index.
 That could be the case, if the same LITeral gets re-used at the next LITeral position but especially for non-ranked RLEs.

-- Having Move-to-Front in place, a following Huffman encoding step on the LITerals is performed where beneficial.
+- Having Move-to-Front in place, a following Huffman encoding step on the LITerals is performed.
 Not to interfere with the well working ESCape-system, only the trailing bits of the literals, i.e. the last `8 minus number_of_escape_bits` bits, are Huffman-encoded.
-Each distinct possible ESCape sequence, e.g. `00`, `01`, `10`, and `11` in case of two ESCape bits, gets their own Huffman-tree – but only, if it saves bits.
-First trials show that so far, only the `00...`-symbols seem to save enough to afford the costs of a tree; maybe that is another consequence of the preceding Move-to-Front.
-The tree bitwisely gets encoded to the header.
+Each distinct possible ESCape sequence, e.g. `00`, `01`, `10`, and `11` in case of two ESCape bits, gets the same flat implicit Huffman-tree – but only, if Move-to-Front was used to drive LITerals to lower values.

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values.